juniorboos/juniorboos/README.md

 # Hello there 👋
 # About Me
-- 👀 I am Milton, working as a Javascript Engineer at Fignum through Lisbon Nearshore.
+- 👀 I am Milton, working as a Javascript Engineer at Fignum through Lisbon Nearshore
 - 💻 I'm a React frontend developer and a content writer on Medium
 - 🎓 I finished my Informatics master's degree in 2021, focusing in Cloud architectures
 - 🌱 Currenctly learning a lot about server-side rendering stuff (Remix and Next.js)